Prime Minister of Vietnam

-The head of government is responsible to the National Assembly and serves as the Deputy Chairman of the Council for Defence and Security.
-Moreover, prime minister is also Chairman of the Council for National Education, Standing Member of the Central Military Commission and the Central Police Party Committee.
+The head of government is responsible to the National Assembly and serves as the deputy chairman of the Council for Defence and Security.
+Moreover, prime minister is also the chairman of the Council for National Education, Standing Member of the Central Military Commission and the Central Police Party Committee.
 The tenure of a prime minister is five years, and the term is renewable once.
 The current prime minister Phạm Minh Chính has served since 2021.
 In case of incapacity, a deputy prime minister assumes the office of acting prime minister until the prime minister resumes duty, or until the appointment of a new prime minister.

 The powers and prestige of the prime minister have varied through the years.
-Pham Van Dong, Vietnam's second prime minister, often lamented that in practice he had little power.
-Since the death of Pham Hung in 1988, the prime minister has been ranked 3rd in the order of precedence of the Communist Party's Politburo, the highest decision-making body in Vietnam.
+Phạm Văn Đồng, unified Vietnam's first prime minister, often lamented that in practice he had little power.
+Since the death of Phạm Hùng in 1988, the prime minister has been ranked third in the order of precedence of the Communist Party's Politburo, the highest decision-making body in Vietnam.

 History

-Ho Chi Minh, who also served as the country's President, was appointed Vietnam's first prime minister in 1946 by the National Assembly, after having served months as Acting Chairman of the Provisional Government and foreign minister in the aftermath of the 1945 August Revolution.
-Both the 1946 and 1959 Constitutions state that the National Assembly had the power to appoint and relieve the prime minister of his duties.
+Ho Chi Minh, who also served as the country's president, was appointed Vietnam's first prime minister in 1946 by the National Assembly, after having served months as the acting chairman of the Provisional Government and foreign minister in the aftermath of the 1945 August Revolution.
+Both the 1946 and 1959 constitutions state that the National Assembly had the power to appoint and relieve the prime minister of his duties.
 The prime minister presided over the Council of Ministers, the highest executive body of state, from 1981 until it was renamed to Government in the 1992 constitution.
 The office of prime minister was renamed in the 1980 constitution to that of Chairman of the Council of Ministers.

-Pham Van Dong, the second Prime Minister of Vietnam, served as North Vietnamese Prime Minister from 1955 until 1976, when he became prime minister of a unified Vietnam, and then until 1987, when he resigned.
+Phạm Văn Đồng, served as North Vietnamese prime minister from 1955 until 1976, when he became prime minister of a unified Vietnam, and then until 1987, when he resigned.
 At his resignation, he was the longest-serving prime minister in Vietnamese history, and the oldest serving prime minister in the world.
 He often lamented that he was one of the world's weakest prime ministers, on one occasion saying; "I can do nothing.
 When I say something, nobody listens.
 If I propose changing a deputy minister, it turns out to be impossible.
 I cannot even choose my own ministers."
-Since the death of Pham Hung in 1988, the prime minister has been ranked Number 3 in the order of precedence of the Communist Party's Politburo.
+Since the death of Phạm Hùng in 1988, the prime minister has been ranked third in the order of precedence of the Communist Party's Politburo.